 A health Flexible Spending Arrangement (FSA) is an employer-established benefit plan used to reimburse employees for medical expenses.
 The FSA is funded by voluntary employee contributions and optionally by employer contributions.
 The contributions aren't included in income, and the reimbursements are tax-free if used for qualified health expenses.
+They may appear in Box 14 of the W-2 for informational purposes only.

 FSAs potentially impact the employee's individual tax return in three ways: